Making a real difference in our world.

 Since 2016, Walker’s students and adult have been IRS trained as volunteers in the VITA Program.
 Walker’s VITA program, which stands for Volunteer Income Tax Assistance, is a partnership between the IRS, the United Way of Central and Northeastern Connecticut, and the Village for Families and Children.

-In the first two years of the program, Walker’s students were instrumental in helping low income tax filers in the greater Hartford area receive close to $400,000 in refunds and credits, including the Earned Income Tax Credit available to low income households.
-The adjusted gross income of the families and individuals served by our students in the 2017 tax year was $20,523.
+In the first three years of the program, Walker’s students were instrumental in helping low income tax filers in the greater Hartford area receive more than $600,000 in refunds and credits, including the Earned Income Tax Credit available to low income households.
+The adjusted gross income of the families and individuals served by our students in the 2019 tax year was $22,249.

 Walker’s students are described as “smart, professional and respectful” by adult supervisors at Walker’s VITA sites where they volunteered from January through April.
 In turn, they acquired confidence and a sense of accomplishment as they worked hard to secure refunds for the new clients they met every hour at tax preparation sites.
 Walker’s students come away from the VITA program with a fuller understanding of the U.S. tax system, tax law and income tax filing on their own journey to financial literacy.